EGON 48V Revolution

 · CanBus failure means monitoring will be curtailed, and will be nothing more than a minor inconvenience.
 It doesn’t significantly affect charging efficiency should it go down.

 · An alternator failure means the charge can then taken over by solar alone.
-One can continue driving and if the sun is shining, to the moon and back.
-If you have 200W of solar, it might be no more than a minor inconvenience.
+One can continue driving and if you have 250W of solar, it might be no more than a minor inconvenience.

 · The 48V-12V chargers replace DC-DC charging in 12V.
-There are connections for two of them and these things almost never fail.
+There are connections for two of them, solid-state, these things almost never fail.

 · The EGON architecture is based on our proven board-based technology.
-It’s almost all analogue, undemanding, point-and-shoot, and has proven far more trustworthy that traditional wiring systems.
+It’s almost all analogue, undemanding, point-and-shoot, and has proven far more trustworthy than traditional wiring systems.
 It just works.

 · What about preventing a 48V system being accidentally plugged into a 12V system.
 We will soon offer a new specialized sealed high-current plug systems, like an Andersen but without its corrosion issues, but intentionally not Andersen compatible.